adfinis/virtesk/doc/ipxe-image.rst

 Introduction
 ------------

-| In some environments, it is not feasible to do a network install of
+In some environments, it is not feasible to do a network install of thinclients using PXE. |br|
-  thinclients
-| using PXE.

 For this cases, an iPXE image for cdroms / usb flash drives can be built.

-| The iPXE image contains an embedded configuration file pointing to
-  your infrastructure server.
+The iPXE image contains an embedded configuration file pointing to your infrastructure server. |br|
-| It will chainload the network bootloader (pxelinux) configured on your
-  infrastructure server using http.
+It will chainload the network bootloader (pxelinux) configured on your infrastructure server using http.

 Creating an iPXE image:
 -----------------------